 15/27 September 1834.
 Consular diploma of the first Vice-Consul of Greece in Rhodes, Emmanouel Scaramanga.

 31 December 1834 [12 January 1835].
 Five nominated Greek Consuls in areas of the Ottoman Empire ask for one-off financial support from the Greek Government, as they remain inactive in Athens due to the delay in their recognition by the Sublime Porte.

 15/27 December 1834.
 Copy of a letter by which the first Consul of Greece in the Dardanelles, Nikolaos Vitalis, notifies the local Consuls of the Great Powers of his establishment and recognition, which formally took place on 11/23 December 1834.
 Vitalis was one of the first Greek Consuls who assumed duties in an area of the Ottoman Empire.

 14/26 February 1835.
-Theodoros Vallianos went to (still under the Ottoman yoke) Thessaloniki to assume the duties of Consul of Greece in late 1834.
-First page of the document in which he describes his first visit to the Pasha of the city and his official recognition on 3 February 1835.
+Theodoros Vallianos went to (still under the Ottoman yoke) Thessaloniki to assume the duties of Consul of Greece on 24 November 1834.
+First page of the document in which he describes his first visit to the Pasha of the city after his official recognition on 3 February 1835.

 Theodoros Vallianos (1799-1857)

 Portrait by Dionysios Tsokos

 Source: National Gallery – Alexandros Soutsos Museum, Athens

 23 March 1840.
 The first Ambassador (with the rank of Minister Resident) of the Ottoman Empire in Greece was appointed in 1840 and he was Konstantinos (Kostaki) Musuros.
 Translation of a letter from Sultan Abdul Mejid I to King Othon, delivered by Musuros along with his credentials.